 Use a thermos (& purifying tablets if needed) rather than plastic water bottles.

-Have nothing to do with the sex tourism industry.
-Avoid sleazy areas and opt for high quality, genuine cultural events.
+Keep all distances from the blight which goes by the name "the sex tourism industry".
+Avoid visiting or treating sleazy areas as human zoos, opt for high quality, genuine cultural events.

 Avoid insulting local sensitivities relating to morals, politics or traditions, especially in public.